 That’s good because cruise passengers continue to demand — and expect — more from being online.
 While it wasn’t that long ago that hopping online to check your email was all that you needed, today many want round-the-clock access to do everything from check in on Facebook, post to Instagram, or stream movies or music.

 So how does the Internet work on Norwegian?
-Here are all the details from our recent trip to give you an idea of what to expect.
+Here are all the details to give you an idea of what to expect.

 Price of Norwegian Cruise Internet Service

 As you can see, the prices for these unlimited services are pretty steep.
-The most expensive package would run $245 for a week-long cruise.
+The most expensive package would run $280 for a week-long cruise if bought on the ship.
 That gives you access using only one device at a time.

 During our cruise, we sailed aboard the Norwegian Joy and were provided the “Unlimited Wi-Fi” Internet access by the cruise line.
 This is the mid-tier Internet service, which does not provide streaming service but does give you access to the rest of the web.